Onli Studios LLC. RHYTHMISTIC CONTENT, CONCEPTS, & CHARACTERS

 He was a regular participating fundraising alum for the School of the Art Institute's "Bare Walls" scholarship fund drive.

 Onli is pictured on the bottom of the banner to the left, painting a "No Evils" work.
-He also was a regular Visiting Artist to the University of Illinois at Chicago.

 Onli's "No Evils" collection is a growing body of works created in the American narrative art tradition pioneered by the likes of Winslow Homer and N. C. Wyeth.
 Like them, Onli was a commercial illustrator who crossed over into innovative fine art.
 He employs the human figure or portrait in a creative context that expresses timeless ideas and stories that reach through the expanse of future-primitivism and humanity.

-Baldness is Onli's way of
+Baldness is Onli's way of suggesting a

-suggesting a sense of serenity and purity.
+sense of serenity and purity.

-BELOW: "Speak No Evil" is a 36"H X 24"W oils on canvas painting.
+ABOVE:: "Speak No Evil" is a 36"H X 24"W oils on canvas painting.
 It channels traditional Asian icons of the Far East with a women in a movement expressing her freedom from speaking evil.

 Below: "Hold No Evils".
 This 24"W X 36"H oils on canvas Rhythmistic painting combines Native American symbolism in the forms of the endangered Buffalo, the Earth opening to gift birth, the glyph of the mighty Amazon River and the skirt that is derived from the layered skin of the South American Anteater.
 It renders a circular connection between the spiritual Americas into a romanticized metaphysical vision.